 These sessions take place every day and are a safe place for clients to explore their feelings and share their progress with each other.
 As well as aiding effective communication, this process also helps clients work on setting boundaries and supports behavioural change.
 This is an essential component of recovery and is applied by all successful alcohol rehabilitation centres.

-Program Therapies – Help for Alcoholics
+Program Therapies for Alcoholics

 Additionally, we run recovery-based education groups and therapy groups.
 These use psychological treatment models including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy and Compassion Focused Therapy.
 These types of therapies are proven help for alcoholics as they look at changing negative self-beliefs, healing trauma and changing behaviour.

-Clinical Psychologist Support and Counselling for Alcoholics
+Clinical Psychologist Support and Counselling Help for Alcohol Addiction

 Our alcohol rehabilitation centre provides individual therapy with qualified staff including clinical psychologists and alcohol counsellors.
 Moreover, this is an opportunity for clients to delve deeper into the causes and consequences of their alcoholism or address any other mental health issues.